jbowes/repl/content/strategies-for-asynchronous-apis.md

-The server could reference warehouse stock for `purest unicorn mane` to determine if the Cat Bonnet could be fabricated in a reasonable amount of time, or if there is no stock, and fabricating the bonnet may require an asynchrous response.
+The server could reference warehouse stock for `purest unicorn mane` to determine if the Cat Bonnet could be fabricated in a reasonable amount of time, or if there is no stock, and fabricating the bonnet may require an asynchronous response.

 #### Direct response